schochastics/graphlayouts/cran-comments.md

-# Update from 0.7.0 to 0.7.1
+# Update from 0.7.1 to 0.7.2

-fixed a bug with fixed seeds.
+fixed bug in `layout_with_stress3D` which only produced a 2D layout.
 No user facing changes.

 ## Downstream dependencies

 All dependencies passed R CMD check

 ## Test environments
-* ubuntu 20.04, R 4.0.0
+* ubuntu 20.04, R 4.1.2
 * win-builder (devel and release)
-* macOS 10.11 El Capitan, R-release

 ## R CMD check results